subratrout/medicaldevicehub-old/README.md

 2. Manufacturer can set a particular device keyword and see device alert or warning etc.

 3. This warning will be extracted from a specific url or from Google.

+4. Two login systems (User, Manufacturer).

+5. Manufacturer can add a device but not user.

+6. User can only upload a device picture, video or write a review.